UEMAssignment/Virtual_Painting_Tool-AI-ML-/README.md

-Hand tracking module to track the hand position with the land mark values
+Hand tracking module to track the hand position with the landmark values

+This is from Ayan